kalxas/rasdaman/doc/main/04_ql-guide.rst

 Additionally, rasql type definition allows null value definition, see :ref:`sec-typedefrasdl`.

-Appendix A lists the extension to the type definition syntax.

 **Limitation**

 Currently, only atomic null values can be indicated.
 They apply to all